arttracks/microauthority/README.md

 There is no database used for this project and no additional software needed.
 I recommend deploying it to something like Heroku—there's not a lot of dependencies involved.

+If you update the data, you'll need to kill the website and restart it.

+---

+Explanation of how to use this.

+The header matters.

+This is best done in excel.

+Authority File:  Database
+Controlled Vocabulary/Standardized Vocabulary

+Subject Heading/Keyword Search

+A way to get information speaking the same language.
+  - They're talking about linking as the core value
+  - Cornell/Columbia Linked Data

+API is a way to get data from a set of pages.

+Not sure of APIs and Linked Data

+Duplicatse?

+---

 ## Credit and the Like